balderdashy/sails-docs/reference/application/sails.load.md

 Load a Sails app into memory-- but without lifting an HTTP server.

-> This involves loading configuration files, initializing hooks (including the ORM), and binding routes.

 ```javascript
 sailsApp.load(configOverrides, function (err) {

 });
 ```

+> This takes care of loading configuration files, initializing hooks (including the ORM), and binding routes.

 #### Usage